4darsh98/c2d/README.md

 # c2d
-an anonynous organisation to protect against alien attacks..
+an anonynous organisation to protect against alien attacks...